-Does Cannabis Affect Memory Consolidation or Cognitive Function?
+How Does Cannabis Affect Your Memory Consolidation or Cognitive Function?
 Here’s the Final Say on All the Studies So Far

-Study finds daily cannabis users able to recall an average of 0.5 less words from a memory list.
+Study finds daily cannabis consumers do well on word memory test.
 Gasp.
 And no other decline in cognitive function.
 So how does cannabis affect your memory?

 It’s well-documented that cannabis can affect short-term memory.
 Studies show that while cannabis is “active” in the body, people’s sense of recall slips a bit (this is on par with antidepressants, antihistamines, anti-anxiety medicines and pain medicine).
 But what about the rest of it — can cannabis turn a stroll down memory lane into a stumble?

 First, let’s acknowledge that memories are notoriously fickle things.
-Police, hypnotists, psychiatrists and gas lighters of all kinds already know that most human memories are not etched in stone, but rather subject to change.
-People can be convinced that false memories implanted by researchers really happened.
+Police, hypnotists, psychiatrists and gaslighters of all kinds already know that our memories are malleable and not set in stone.
+It is possible to convince people that false memories implanted by researchers really happened.
 Through suggestion, people can come to believe childhood milestones occurred differently from what really happened.
 The malleability of memory may be an evolutionary advantage — or a saving grace (if you’re cynical), but either way, it’s a property that makes the subject downright difficult to study.

 And it’s not just the malleability.
-Memory can be affected by everyday problems like a fitful night of sleep or poor nutrition, which makes it even more difficult for researchers to pinpoint any one things as the cause of memory lapses.
+Everyday problems like a fitful night of sleep or poor nutrition can effect memory too.
+This makes it even more difficult for researchers to pinpoint any one things as the cause of memory lapses.

-Luckily, scientists have developed standards for memory research to ensure that what we study presents the best picture of what we know about memory, even if it may be incomplete.
+Luckily, there are standards for memory research.
+These standards ensure that what we study presents the best picture of what we know about memory.
 For instance, credible memory studies do not directly imply causality if none exist.
-Another breakthrough is the use of the increasingly popular field of brain science, which allows researchers to use hard data on electrical activity happening within the brain to show memory effects, rather than relying on patient surveys.
+Another breakthrough is the use of the increasingly popular field of brain science.
+This lets researchers use hard data on electrical activity happening within the brain.
+With this they can show memory effects, rather than rely on patient surveys.

 Thanks to brain science, we know that memory impairment from cannabis occurs (partially) from the way that THC affects the hippocampus, which is a region of the brain responsible for memory formation and information processing.

-A study published recently in JAMA Internal Medicine tested heavy cannabis users’ memories against the recall abilities of people who never, or rarely, use cannabis.
-The results showed that heavy cannabis users have less vigorous short-term memory — but only slightly.
+A 2016 study published recently in JAMA Internal Medicine tested heavy cannabis consumers’ memories against the recall abilities of people who never, or rarely, consume cannabis.
+The results showed that heavy cannabis consumers have less vigorous short-term memory — but only slightly.

 How slight?
-After hearing a list of 15 words, heavy cannabis users (those who smoked for every day for a year) were able to recall 8.5 words from the list on average.
-Their non-using counterparts averaged 9 out of 15.
-That’s not much of a difference — although the researchers noted that the effect could increase for users who smoked daily for a more than one years.
+After hearing a list of fifteen words, heavy cannabis consumers (those who smoked for every day for a year) were able to recall 8.5 words from the list on average.
+Their non-using counterparts averaged nine out of fifteen.
+That’s not much of a difference — although the researchers noted that the effect could increase for consumers who smoked daily for a more than one year.

-The best data collected on long-term memory impairment comes from the journal JAMA Psychiatry, which followed hundreds of adult cannabis users aged 30-55 and divided them into three groups: Chronic users, who smoked daily; former chronic users who only occasionally smoked cannabis, and a control group who had used cannabis less than 50 times.
+The best data collected on long-term memory impairment comes from the journal JAMA Psychiatry, which followed hundreds of adult cannabis consumers aged 30-55 and divided them into three groups: Chronic consumers, who smoked daily; former chronic consumers who only occasionally smoked cannabis, and a control group who had consumed cannabis less than fifty times.

 So how does cannabis affect your memory long term?
-The study design was simple: Participants were given a word recall test on day 1, then asked to abstain from cannabis for 28 days.
-After the first day, participants were tested again one day later, then seven days later, and finally again the full 28 days.
+The study design is simple.
+Participants receive a word recall test on day one.
+They then abstain from cannabis for twenty eight days.
+The administrators tested the participants again the next day.
+Next again seven days later, and finally again the full twenty eight days later.

-Initially, chronic cannabis users performed worse than the other two groups.
-After one week, the chronic users were still behind the others by a significant amount, but by Day 28, there was no discernable difference between the chronic users and the control group.
-The researchers concluded that whatever effects cannabis has on short-term memory are themselves short-lived — at least in adults.
+Initially, chronic cannabis consumers performed worse than the other two groups.
+After one week, the chronic consumers were still behind the others by a significant amount.
+By day twenty eight, there was no discernible difference between the chronic consumers and the control group.

-Many studies have pointed to changes in the brains of younger cannabis users, who may have lasting damage by chronically using cannabis while their brains are still rapidly developing.
-The research cannot fully support that idea, but it is embraced by the scientific community.
+Many studies point to changes in the brains of younger cannabis consumers.
+These consumers’ damage may last due to chronic cannabis consumption while the brains is still rapidly developing.
+The research does not yet fully support that idea, but the scientific community does endorse it.